kaizen-ai/kaizenflow/docs/GitHub_ZenHub_workflows.md

   - What the problem is
   - Why the outcome is different from what you expected
 - Use check boxes for "small" actions that need to be tracked in the issue (not worth their own bug)
   - An issue should be closed only after all the checkboxes have been addressed
-    - `# TODO(Dan): Add a pic with example as in Gdoc.`
 - We use the `FYI @...` syntax to add "watchers"
   - E.g., `FYI @cryptomtc` so that he receives notifications for this issue
   - Authors and assignees receive all the emails in any case
   - In general everybody should be subscribed to receiving all the notifications and you can quickly go through them to know what's happening around you
-  - `# TODO(Dan): Add a pic with example as in Gdoc.`
 - Assign an Issue to the right person for re-routing
   - There should be a single assignee to a bug so we know who needs to do the work
   - Assign GP/current RPs if not sure
 - Assign an Issue to one of the pipelines, ideally based on the urgency
 - If you are not sure, leave it unassigned but `@tag` GP / RPs to make sure we can take care of it
 - Assign an Issue to the right Epic and Label
-    - Use `blocking` label when an issue needs to be handled immediately, i.e. it prevents you from making progress
+  - Use `Blocking` label when an issue needs to be handled immediately, i.e. it prevents you from making progress
   - If you are unsure then you can leave it empty, but `@tag` GP / RPs to make sure we can re-route and improve the Epics/Labels

 ## Updating an issue